FujitsuEnablingSoftwareTechnologyGmbH/cmm-documentation/Markdown/cmm-2.0.14/release-notes/2-restrictions.md

 ### Workaround:

-When Chrome 63.0 is used, you have to manually reload the Kibana page.
-For this purpose, click **clear your session** or **Go back** in the message window that is displayed.
-Alternatively, you can also use the default options of your browser to reload the page.
+For all browser versions suppported: Please use the default options of your browser to reload the page.

-When Firefox 57.0 is used, you have to clear the Firefox cache, close the browser window, and restart Firefox.